Designations Congruent with Things: Chapter 26

 Hermann changes the station with the swipe of his thumb over a panel built into the steering wheel.

-“Myeah,” Newton says, absently worrying the edge of his thumbnail with his teeth.
+“Myeah.”
+Newton worries the edge of his thumbnail with his teeth.

 “I think of her often,” Hermann confesses.

 “Cait-Science,” Newton replies with a defended dryness.
 “The original Supercos Superfan.
 My late, great partner in slime.
-You know I hallucinate her when I’m sleep deprived.
+Y’know, I hallucinate her when I’m sleep deprived.
 It’s neat.
-And by ‘neat’ I mean a little bit horrible.”
+Where by ‘neat’ I mean a little bit horrible.”

-“Yes,” Hermann says, feeling his throat tighten at the thought of a woman he’d never truly known.
+“Yes.”
+Hermann’s throat tightens at the thought of a woman he’d never truly known.
 “I’m sure.”

 Hermann hadn’t liked her, not then, not when she’d been alive, not with her strange and unpredictable blend of rigidity and laxity, the way her beauty and her intellect had blended into a savagery that she managed to mostly turn self-ward, the way that they’d let her, with all her neurochemical flaws, into a Jaeger but had been unwilling to grant him the same courtesy.
-And for what reason.
-Because they had been afraid of her.
+And for what reason?
+Because they’d been afraid of her.
 Because she’d screamed louder than he had.
 Because she’d screamed at all.
 Because she’d built the platform for the neural interface.
-Because they felt they owed her such a debt that they couldn’t refuse her.
+Because they felt they owed her such a debt that they couldn’t refuse her anything.
 Because she’d never had a father who’d advocated for the building of the Coastal Wall?

 “EPIC Rapport’d,” Newton says with grim sympathy, tipping his head back against the seat.
 “Let’s talk about people who aren’t dead.
 It’s great that Mako is still alive, yeah?
-She wants to come visit, have I mentioned this to you.
+She wants to come visit; have I mentioned this to you?
 It’s a ridiculous idea.
-She’s constantly followed around by about eight-thousand reporters.
+She’s followed around by about four thousand reporters.
 I said no. I said no, though.
 Consistently.
 Firmly.
 Repeatedly.”

 “When is she coming?”
 Hermann asks.